Name: John Cooley

 Spotswood had only a few weeks to assemble his men and to march them to Fort

 Cumberland.
-It seems possible to me that he might have recruited from
+It's possible he might have recruited from within his own

-We also know that Richard Goode came from a planter clan (and he later
+We also know that Richard Goode came from a planter family (and he later

 as a friend or perhaps as someone having the double benefit to him as

-John Sale, William Blakey and William Thorpe, all
+servant, along with the additional revenue from the Crown?
+John Sale, William Blakey and William

-of Caroline county, may have also been of the same class.
+Thorpe, all of Caroline County, may have also been of the same class.

 1772 document as being a laborer.

-The John Cooley convicted in London during July 1753 was given 7 years
+The John Cooley convicted in London during July 1753 was given seven

-indentured servitude.
-That sentence would have been up in 1760.
-John's first
+years indentured servitude.
+That sentence would have been up in 1760 and

 So how could it be that an illiterate ex-convict banished from his

-homeland, released seven years later, who was soon to have a family, and a
+homeland, released from servitude seven years later, soon to have a family,

-man considered to be indigent end up being a constable owning hundreds of
+and considered indigent end up being a constable owning hundreds of acres of

 To answer that question, we need to look at Britain.
 The government